 - 75% know they can find access to computers

-Families who participate in Lunch at the Library programs also feel healthy, happy, and safe:
+Families who participate in Lunch at the Library programs also report that they feel good at the library:

 Library summer meal programs have also helped: